n0sys/HackTheBox-WriteUp/HackTheBox-Photobomb/README.md

 ```bash
 $ ffuf -w payloads.txt -u http://photobomb.htb/printer -H "Authorization: Basic FUZZ" -fc 401
 ```
 We got not results.
 Re-tried same thing with different username, no result as well.
+Another attempt was to check if the login page was vulnerable to verb tampering or request smuggling.
+I ran several tries but got nothing at all.
+At this point I was sure there was something that I missed.
-After going through the website again I noticed a javascript file that I hadn't checked before
+After going through the website again I noticed a javascript file that I haven't checked yet
 ```js
 function init() {
   // Jameson: pre-populate creds for tech support as they keep forgetting them and emailing me